The Jacksonville Shipyard Sirens

 The First Flame

-One welder swore he saw a face in the fire.
-Another said his arc sputtered mid-seam, and when he looked up, the steel had warped into the shape of a woman's hand.
+“I saw a face in the fire,” one welder told a coworker after a late shift; another, working a midnight seam, said his arc sputtered and the steel itself seemed to bend into the outline of a woman’s hand.

 They hum.